 In the succeeding years, Teresa continued her work of founding new Carmelite convents.
 Under her guidance, seventeen new convents were established.
 Her encounter with John of the Cross was fundamental.
 In 1568, Teresa and John of the Cross set up the first convent of Discalced Carmelites in Duruelo, near Avila.
-In 1580, she obtained the authorization from Rome for her reformed Carmels as a separate and autonomous Province.
+In 1580, she obtained authorization from Rome for her reformed Carmels to be a separate and autonomous province.
 This was the beginning of the Discalced Carmelite Order.

 Five Interesting Facts About St. Teresa of Avila

-- St. Teresa of Avila wrote Autobiography, Way of Perfection, and Interior Castle.
+- St. Teresa of Avila wrote her autobiography, Way of Perfection, and Interior Castle.
 Her works contain some of the most profound insights into the spiritual life ever written.

-- St. Teresa of Avila is the patron saint against headaches.
+- St. Teresa of Avila is the patron saint of headaches.
 On many occasions in her writings, she expressed the terrible migraines she experienced.

 - St. Teresa of Avila is also the patroness of Spain and the patron saint of lacemakers.

 - One of St. Teresa of Avila’s known miracles was the healing of her injured nephew.
-She performed a miracle after part of a building had fallen on the boy.
+She performed a miracle after part of a building fell on the boy.